cabloy/zova/zova-docs/guide/techniques/icon/icon-engine.md

 ## $icon

-Cabloy-Front injects the `$icon` method into the `BeanBase` base class, so that the typed icon name can be obtained through `this.$icon` in any bean instance, thus supporting auto-completion
+Zova injects the `$icon` method into the `BeanBase` base class, so that the typed icon name can be obtained through `this.$icon` in any bean instance, thus supporting auto-completion

 ## $iconh

-Cabloy-Front injects the `$iconh` method into the `BeanBase` base class, so that the `vnode` object of icon can be directly generated in any bean instance through `this.$iconh`
+Zova injects the `$iconh` method into the `BeanBase` base class, so that the `vnode` object of icon can be directly generated in any bean instance through `this.$iconh`

 ## Use Icon